s0be/das4q/README.md

 Current features:
   - Checks firwmare version
   - Can set RGB on a per key basis
-  - Can enable blinking
+  - Can enable all passive and active effects

 Currently missing:
-  - Any active key feature
   - Q Button integration
   - Firmware update
   - Basically anything else